miguelcobain/ember-paper/README.md

 You can find out more information on the CSP addon page [here](https://github.com/rwjblue/ember-cli-content-security-policy#ember-cli-content-security-policy).

-## Contribution
+## Contributing

 This is a very ambitious project.
 Google's design specs are extensive, and not trivial to implement. `ember-paper` is heavily based on [Angular Material](https://github.com/angular/material) and [Web Starter Kit (material-sprint branch)](https://github.com/google/web-starter-kit/tree/material-sprint).
 These seem to be the most useful resources at the moment.
 If you feel like porting or fixing an element or two, please drop a pull request or issue at GitHub!

 I believe that with the help of everyone we can bring these amazing design spec to Ember in a modular and robust way.
-The Ember way. **Help us on Github!**
+The Ember way.

+Read our [Contributing Guide](CONTRIBUTING.md) and **help us on Github!**